If there’s one thing you can say about chickens for sure, it is that they enjoy a wide variety of food.

 Simply incorporating it into their existing diet is enough to improve the color and texture of yolks and also increase the amount of polyunsaturated fatty acid levels along with linolenic acid levels.

-Even better, basil has known antibacterial qualities, and has been proven in testing to inhibit or even destroy various nasty pathogens that chickens and people alike fall victim to, such as shigella, staff, and pseudomonas.
+Even better, basil has known antibacterial qualities, and has been proven in testing to inhibit or even destroy various nasty pathogens that chickens and people alike are affected by, such as shigella, staff, and pseudomonas.

 Nasty germs to be sure, so every little bit helps in the fight against them.